jeremybboy/Web-Audio-Piano-Synthesizer/README.md

-# Webaudio
+# Webaudio Project Jeremy Uzan
-Webaudio project

-link to try it directly :
+# link to try it directly :
 https://jeremybboy.github.io/Webaudio/

+# Description

 This project is a simple sine Synth using Tone Js library and a spectrogram.
 The piano notes can be played from yout computer keyboard.
 The notes assigned to the keyboard follow the same organization as in Music sofware like Ableton or Fl Studio: q->C, z->C#, s->D, e->D#, etc...